WallaceIT/picberry/README.md

 # Building and Installing picberry

-picberry is written in C++11, so it requires at least g++ version 4.7.
+picberry is written using C++11 features, so it requires at least g++ version 4.7.

-On Raspian/Debian install it entering:

-	sudo apt-get install g++-4.7

 To build picberry, after cloning the repository, launch